ForgeRock/forgeops/README.md

 Troubleshooting suggestions:

 * The script `bin/debug-log.sh` will generate an HTML file with log output.
 Useful for troubleshooting.
 * Simplify.
 Deploy a single helm chart at a time (for example, opendj), and make sure that chart is working correctly before deploying the next chart.
-The `bin/deploy.sh` script and the `helm/cmp-platform` composite charts are provided as a convenience, but can make it more difficult to narrow down an issue in a single chart.
+The `bin/deploy.sh` script is provided as a convenience, but can make it more difficult to narrow down an issue in a single chart.
 * Describe a failing pod using `kubectl get pods; kubectl describe pod pod-xxx`
     1. Look at the event log for failures.
 For example, the image can't be pulled.
     2. Examine all the init containers.
 Did each init container complete with a zero (success) exit code?
 If not, examine the logs from that failed init container using `kubectl logs pod-xxx -c init-container-name`